-Selecting the nl-ping base object causes NerveCenter to poll using an ICMP Echo (aka ping) instead of SNMP.
+Note: Selecting the nl-ping base object causes NerveCenter to poll using an ICMP Echo (aka ping) instead of SNMP.
 The attributes of nl-ping, shown in the Attributes list, can be used to examine the outcome of the ICMP operation.
-See The nl-ping Property on page 156 for more information.
+See The nl-ping Property on page 138 for more information.

-3. If you want to use the shared Perl interpreter, select the Execute Perl in Global Space checkbox.
+3. If you want to use the shared Perl interpreter, select the Execute Perl in Global Space checkbox on the poll definition's Poll property sheet.

-If you select Execute Perl in Global Space, the poll condition executes in a shared Perl interpreter.
+Note: If you select Execute Perl in Global Space, the poll condition executes in a shared Perl interpreter.
 You can use Global variables in your poll condition to share information between other Perl routines such as trigger functions or Perl subroutines, however, Perl intensive poll conditions may impede NerveCenter's performance.

 If you do not select Execute Perl in Global Space, the poll condition executes in a Perl interpreter dedicated to poll conditions.
 This will improve NerveCenter's performance, however you cannot use global variables in your poll condition to share information between other Perl routines such as trigger functions or Perl subroutines.

-For more information about the various Perl interpreters, see NerveCenter and Perl on page 56.
+For more information about the various Perl interpreters, see NerveCenter and Perl on page 45.